spacetelescope/romancal/docs/roman/source_detection/description.rst

 to point Tweakreg to the catalog on disk.
 To do this, set `save_catalogs` to True.
-Output catalogs will be saved in the same directory as input files, and are also 4D numpy arrays representing, in order, source ID, x centroid position, y centroid positon, and flux.
+Output catalogs will be saved in the same directory as input files, and are also 4D numpy arrays representing, in order, source ID, x centroid position, y centroid position, and flux.
 Output catalogs can be in ASDF or ECSV format.

-NOTE: The intermediate resulting ImageModel from SourceDetectionStep can only be saved if it does not contain an attached catalog - to do this, use the `save_catalogs` option to seperate the catalog from the file and save them separately.
+NOTE: The intermediate resulting ImageModel from SourceDetectionStep can only be saved if it does not contain an attached catalog - to do this, use the `save_catalogs` option to separate the catalog from the file and save them separately.

 Options for Thresholding
 ========================

-The DAOStarFinder routine detects point-like sources in in image that are above a certain, specified floating point threshold.
+The DAOStarFinder routine detects point-like sources in an image that are above a certain, specified floating point threshold.
 This step provides several options for calculating this threshold, either using one value for the entire image, or by detecting sources in segments of the image and using a different appropriate